 In the triangle defense strategy, the mallet is placed a good 35 cm away from the goal.
 The purpose of this strategy is to block both straight and angled shots as soon as the opponent hits them.

 However, the trick is to move the mallet backwards when required, for example, if your opponent hits a bank shot.
-This requires a lot of exertion and you may not even realise it before your opponent scores.
+This requires a lot of exertion and you may not even realize it before your opponent scores.
 Thus, you can only use this strategy when your opponent is shooting straight and angled shots.
 If he/she is good at bank shots, this strategy is a no-go.
 Plus, they may even catch on to what you are doing and begin switching up their shots, so you will also have to look out for that.
 This is why it is important to know the player before you decide on a strategy.
 Another alternative is to keep switching your defense strategies as well so that your opponent does not catch on and remains off guard as to what your next move would be.

 This piece and the illustrations used act as proof that winning a game of air hockey is not possible without a strong defense strategy.
 An offense strategy might win you points on its own, but it will not stop your opponent from scoring more.